Viiollaa/Viiollaa/README.md

 I'm a first- year Computer Science student at National Taipei University of technology (NTUT).
 I'm currently on an exciting journey to explore the world of AI, data analytics, and urban technology

 🌱 What I'm Learning:
--Python & Data analysis
+- Python & Data analysis
--AI Applications
+- AI Applications

 ✨ Why am I here:
 I'm passionate about bridging the gap between computer science and the real-world ennvironment impcat.
 I'm actively looking for opportunities to contribute, learn and grow!